vinee-Qa/DeloitteQAEngineerTest/README.md

     * Microsoft Edge

    #### How to execute
-   To execute these tests please navigate to the project root and run the following command
+   To execute these tests please navigate to the project root and run the following command:

    `mvn clean test`